Atri-Labs/framework-docs/docs/getting-started/installation/install_with_conda.md

 ### Problems?

-If you faced any problems during installation or have any other queries, you may reach out to us in our [Slack community](https://join.slack.com/t/atricommunity/shared_invite/zt-1e756m1at-bZBxngvw7KWWO0riI4pc0w).
+If you are facing any problems during installation, refer to the [frequently asked questions](troubleshoot/installation_error).